Tuition and scholarships

 Swedish Institute (BSc & MSc)

 The Swedish Institute (SI), a government agency, administers over 500 scholarships each year for students and researchers coming to Sweden to pursue their objectives at a Swedish university.
+SSE's programs are eligible for these scholarships despite the fact that we are not using University Admissions platfrom.
+So make sure to apply!

-Global Study Award Scholarship (BSc & MSc)
+Global Study Award scholarship (BSc & MSc)

 Students from around the world (over 18 years) can apply if they’ve taken an IELTS exam and can show a copy of their International Student Identity Card.
 The winners will be selected based on how the students plan to make an impact on society, and improve their intercultural skills through their studies.